alexseysua/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 If you are new to Linux, first thing after installing Ubuntu-Mate, go through the "Welcome" tutorial to learn the basics and then go to the "Control Center" and open "MATE Tweak" and from the sidebar select "Panel".
 If you choose "Redmon" from the dropdown you'll get a destop that resembles Windows, if you choose "Cupetino" you'll get a Mac-like desktop.
 If you can tolerate the Ubuntu "Unity" Desktop, fine, but I can't, and if coming from Windows or Mac be prepared for "eveything you know is wrong" when it comes to using the Unity desktop UI.

 All my Python code, OpenVINO, node-red, Coral TPU drivers (if you need/want them) and CUDA (if you are using nVidia GPU instead of Intel) should be available on Windows, but I've not tested it.
 But you'll lose the "housekeeping" functionality in some shell scripts that are called via node-red exec nodes in my minimal web based "controller".
 Minimal is a design feature, I wanted a "set and forget" appliance that runs 24/7/365 and is controlled by your "home automation" or a web browser to set one of three modes of operation.
 "Notify" mode sends Email and audio alerts,  "Audio" uses "Espeak" speech synthsizer to announce what camera a person has been detected on, and Idle just saves detection without any nodifications.
-If you manage to run it on Windows please submit your instructions so I can add them here.

 Use your username where I have "ai" and your hostname where I have "YouSeeX1".
 To avoid having to edit the scripts used by node-red make a sym link in /home: